kahache/video_packaging_platform/README.md

 ```
 There you'll find a dialog box where you can choose the different tests to run.
 It's highly recommended to first download the test videos otherwise it can give errors.
 Feel free to check out the code and change variables or situations you'd like to test.

+Also, please notice this aren't the typical unit tests.
+They can run background operations too.
+This has been intended to be able to test MP4 corrupted video files, in order to check wether they can be processed or not.

 ## Files included in this package